Dandelion (2014 film): Release

-Feedback
+Reception

 Ticket sales

 Only on the first day of debut, the boy reached the turnover of 6 billions - the figure is quite high with the Vietnamese film.
 By the end of January 4, the film received about 400,000 spectators in theaters nationwide.
 With more than 3,000 performances, the boy earned more than 30 billion VND.
 Almost all major cinemas across the country have the majority of projectors and projection screens throughout the day.
 In crowded cinemas, the schedule of the boys was very dense, almost 30 minutes away from having a movie theater.
 According to information from theaters, Dandelion became the first choice of the audience during the New Year 2015, when the movie's screenings are full of theaters.
 Recorded by the audience, most of them were surprised, excited and tearful when watching the movie.
 Director Quang Huy directly went to the movie to see the film's effects and commented, "What made me most satisfied was that almost all of the audience responses praised the cast."